Mark-MDO47/CforArduinoClass/03_YakityYak/README.md

 Then we execute different code blocks depending on what the first letter is.
 - Note the **if () {} else if () {} else {}** structure.
 If the first letter is not T, J, C or A we will complain and try again.

-### The setup Code - Temp - for loop inside the parenthesis
+### The setup Code - Temperature - for loop inside the parenthesis
 [Back to Top](#notes "Back to Top")<br>
 ```C
   int f, c; // fahrenheit and centigrade